David Boudia

 David Alasdair Boudia (/boʊˈdaɪə/; born April 24, 1989) is an American diver.
 He won the gold medal in the 10 metre platform diving competition at the 2012 Summer Olympics and the bronze medal in the same event at the 2016 Summer Olympics.
 He also won a bronze medal with Nick McCrory in the men's synchronized 10 metre platform at the 2012 Summer Olympics and a silver medal in the same event with Steele Johnson at the 2016 Summer Olympics.

 Early life

 Born in Abilene, Texas, Boudia's parents are Jim and Sheilagh Boudia.
-He graduated from Noblesville High School in 2007, and attended Purdue University.
+He graduated from Noblesville High School in 2007, and attended Purdue University where he was trained by Head Diving Coach Adam Solati.
 He resides in West Lafayette, Indiana.

-He started diving in 2000, and has been a member of the U.S. National Diving Team since 2005.
+He started diving in 2000, and became a member of the U.S. National Diving Team in 2005.
 Boudia once stated that a dive from the great height of an Olympic 10-meter platform once 'petrified' him.